I learnt a new word the other day: ‘epistocracy’. It means rule by experts.

 *My novel Marcher, and the short stories from which it evolved, also explored this theme.

 **Two points here.
-(1) Given that attitudes now recognised as sexist and racist were mainstream a generation or two ago, it’s always going to be the case that the least educated part of the population will seem sexist and racist compared to everyone else.
+(1) Given that attitudes now recognised as sexist and racist were mainstream a generation or two ago, it’s always going to be the case that the least educated part of the population will seem sexist and racist compared to the most educated part.
 This is actually quite convenient for members of better educated elites who would like to have both the moral high ground and the benefits of their privileged position.
 (2) It is perhaps not surprising that relatively well-to-do, educated elites might prefer to foreground social divisions like gender, race, sexual orientation, ability/disability, which cut across social classes, and pay less attention to social class itself.
 I recently heard the Vice-Chancellor of Oxford University being questioned on the radio about her enormous salary.
 A harsh edge came into her voice and she barked back (from memory), ‘I hope the BBC isn’t suggesting that I don’t deserve the same salary as my male predecessor’.
 More comfortable to identify as a member of a disadvantaged gender, than as a member of a privileged class.